OISF/suricata/doc/userguide/capture-hardware/dpdk.rst

 used-predefined flows directly in the Network interface card.
 The user can specify unwanted flows before the start of Suricata.
 These flows are not going to be inspected by Suricata and will be ignored for the whole run of the program.
+On some PMDs, the statistics of the dropped flows are gathered and stored in eve.json.

 The syntax for drop filter in Suricata is similar to the dpdk-testpmd application rule syntax, although in Suricata, only the "pattern" section is applicable.